 Whether or not you are entitled to anything depends on the length of your flight and the length of your delay.
 You must fall within one of the following categories:

-- A flight outside the EU of between 932 and 2,174 miles with a delay of at least 3 hours
+- A flight between 1,500km and 3,500km with a delay of at least 3 hours

 So long as you fall into one of the above categories you are entitled to: